MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/customizer/configure-scriptlets-define-case-channel-titles.md

 ms.custom:
 ---

-# Configure scriplets to define case and channel titles
+# Configure scriptlets to define case and channel titles

 Applies to Dynamics 365 for Customer Engagement apps version 9.1.0

 [!include[cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-The topic describes how to configure scripts using scriplets to define case and channel titles.
+The topic describes how to configure scripts using scriptlets to define case and channel titles.

 ## Prerequisites